faranalytics/streams-logger/README.md

 ```
 ## Using a Socket Handler

 *Streams* is built on native Node.js streams.
 Node represents sockets as streams; hence, it's easy and natural to construct network connected *Streams* logging graphs.
+You may choose, for example, to use a Console Handler locally and log to a RotatingFileHandler on a remote server.
 Please see the [*A Network Connected **Streams** Logging Graph*](#a-network-connected-streams-logging-graph-example) example for a working implementation.

+### Security

+#### Use TLS encryption.
+TLS Encryption may be implemented using native Node.js [TLS Encryption](https://nodejs.org/docs/latest-v20.x/api/tls.html).

+#### Use TLS client certificate authentication.
+TLS Client Certificate Authentication may be implemented using native Node.js [TLS Client Authentication](https://nodejs.org/docs/latest-v20.x/api/tls.html).

 ## Hierarchical Logging